Why focus on structured literacy systems?

 Nicole Patten Terry from FCRR lays out beautifully some conditions to deliver on the promise of the Science of Reading.
 One of which is to realize complex problems require comprehensive solutions.
 Systems can start out simple and in Meadows book, she often describes systems around redistributing water.
 So, if you were looking to move 10,000 gallons of water into the ocean, a simple system for that may be to have a river that is connected to the ocean distribute water in the river to the ocean.
 However, if the 10,000 gallons of water you wanted to distribute to the ocean was in a pond 1000 miles from the ocean, disconnected from any rivers, you will have the need to create, monitor and nurture a whole system to get the water where it needs to be.
 Likewise in education, it would be easiest to get 95% of a set of fourth graders to read if we gathered a group of 3rd graders reading where 95% at one year or more above grade level.
 There still is a lot of work to do, but easier than if say 35% of third grade students are reading proficiently.

 So there is a need for comprehensive systems.
-“Thinking in Systems” can be a bit text bookish as a read, but the concepts I’ll use to drive thinking are stocks (referred to as elements from here on out), flows and feedback loops.
+“Thinking in Systems” can be a bit text bookish as a read, but the concepts we use to drive thinking are stocks (referred to as elements from here on out), flows and feedback loops.

 System Elements - the physical and non-physical elements of the system that cause change.